lsbardel/python-stdnet/docs/source/backends/redis.rst

 .. note::

-    stdnet get its name from, **std** from as Standard Template Library and **net** from networked.
+    ``stdnet` is a made up word from ``std`` for Standard Template Library and ``net`` for networked.

-Redis loads and mantains the whole dataset into memory, but the dataset is persistent, since at the same time it is saved on disk, so that when the server is restarted data can be loaded back in memory.
-If you need speed, Redis is great solution.
+Redis_ loads and maintains the whole data-set into memory, but the data-set is persistent, since at the same time it is saved on disk, so that when the server is restarted data can be loaded back in memory.
+If you need speed, Redis_ is great solution.

 Requirements
 ==================

 * redis-py_, provides the standard redis client.
-* pulsar_ optional, only required if the :ref:`asynchronous connection <redis-async>` is used.
+* pulsar_ optional.
+It is required by the :ref:`asynchronous connection <redis-async>` and the :ref:`publish/subscribe redis <redis-pubsub>` application.

 .. _redis-connection-string: